aleppard/argus/README.md

 The container is available in DockerHub [here](https://hub.docker.com/r/aleppard/argus).

-You can also build and run the Docker image yourself, or build the source and deploy to a local [Apache Tomcat](https://tomcat.apache.org/) server.
+You can also build and run the Docker image yourself.

 If you want to be able to configure Argus (and later store data) you'll need to create a volume and set a password to access settings: